resourcefinance/ReSource-Protocol/README.md

 yarn clean-graph-node
 ```

-> build and doploy the subgraph
+> build and deploy the subgraph

 ```bash
 yarn graph-prepare